jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

     scott@octo:~/duovero/meta-duovero/scripts$ ./copy_boot.sh sdb

+This script should run very fast.

 #### copy_rootfs.sh

-This script copies files to the root file system partition of the SD card.
+This script copies the *zImage* Linux kernel, several device tree binaries (*.dtb) and the rest of the system files to the root file system partition of the SD card.

 The script accepts an optional command line argument for the image type, either `console` or `qt5`.
 The default is `console`.